ElectricityMachine/SCR-SGPlus/docs/README.md

 - [ ] (Possibly) Rewrite in Rust or another performant language

 See the [open issues](https://github.com/ElectricityMachine/SCR-SGPlus/issues) for a full list of proposed features (and known issues).

-### I've found an issue!
-Great!
-Please [open an issue](https://github.com/ElectricityMachine/SCR-SGPlus/issues/new) or contact me below.

-Some issues include (but are not limited to):
-- Script fails to run or install
-- Certain signals do not respond to the script when trying to change aspects or enter/exit camera view
-- Entering/exiting camera view or toggling rollback does not work

 ##### License
 By using this script, you must adhere to the license terms in the LICENSE file.